 Indigenous and local government staff, and interested community members, can get information on the benefits and the key features of an age-friendly community; the steps to becoming an age-friendly community; and how to get recognized for their efforts.

 Business owners can learn what it means to be an age-friendly business, and how their business rates on the age-friendly scale.

 See how innovative communities around the province are making great strides in becoming age-friendly.
 Get ideas for your own age-friendly initiatives.

 Find links to a wide range of supports, tools and resources to help you get started in making your community or business age-friendly.

-The Ministry of Health, through the Seniors' Health Promotion Directorate, is continuing to work with local governments, health authorities and other partners to support local age-friendly initiatives.
+The Ministry of Health, through the Seniors' Health Promotion Team, is continuing to work with local governments, health authorities and other partners to support local age-friendly initiatives.
 An age-friendly community coordinator is in place to support and advise communities.

 British Columbia has supported the creation of age-friendly communities since 2007.
 An evaluation of the first three years of age-friendly implementation in British Columbia was prepared by the Age-friendly Communities Implementation Team.